Instarem Amaze Card Review: Till the fat lady sings

 Amaze offers its own rewards programme called InstaPoints, which can be earned on top of credit card rewards.
 This was launched in July 2022 as a replacement for the previous cashback system.

-InstaPoints will only be awarded on FCY transactions of at least S$10, and a maximum of 500 InstaPoints can be earned on a single transaction.
+InstaPoints will only be awarded on FCY transactions of at least S$10, and a maximum of 500 InstaPoints can be earned in a single month.

-This cap means that once you spend beyond S$500 (S$1,000 for linked debit & credit cards from 1 Aug 23), your effective rebate will decline for every incremental dollar you spend.
-In an ideal world, you’d just break up your transactions into S$500 blocks, but that won’t always be feasible.
+This cap means that once you spend beyond S$1,000, your effective rebate will decline for every incremental dollar you spend.

-InstaPoints are officially awarded within 3 business days of a transaction (but are typically credited much faster.
+InstaPoints are officially awarded within 3 business days of a transaction, but in practice are credited almost instantly.

 Redeeming InstaPoints